awsdocs/aws-iot-docs/developerguide/detect-behaviors.md

 Use this to specify the period of time over which the behavior is evaluated, for those criteria that have a time dimension \(for example, `NUM_MESSAGES_SENT`\)\.
 For a `statisticalThreshhold` metric comparison, this is the time period during which measurements are collected for all devices to determine the `statisticalThreshold` values, and then for each device to determine how its behavior ranks in comparison\.ML Detect

 `ML Detect confidence`
-ML Detect supports three confidence levels: `High`, `Medium` and `Low`\. `High` confidence means low sensitivity in anomalous behavior evaluation and frequently a lower number of alarms\. `Medium` confidence means medium sensitivity and `Low` confidence means high sensitivity and frequently a higher number of alarms\.
+ML Detect supports three confidence levels: `High`, `Medium`, and `Low`\. `High` confidence means low sensitivity in anomalous behavior evaluation and frequently a lower number of alarms, `Medium` confidence means medium sensitivity, and `Low` confidence means high sensitivity and frequently a higher number of alarms\.